YoteZip/LinuxCrackingBible/DRM/Xbox Live/defeating_xbox_live.md

 # Cracking Guide

 For our walkthrough we'll be cracking the Xbox Live DRM off of Halo - The Master Chief Collection (hereafter referred to as `MCC` for my sanity).
 This game is easy to source via cs.rin's Main Forum (thread ID `90277`), or you can follow along with your own Xbox Live-protected game.
 MCC uses Xbox Live and Steamworks API for protection.
-It requires quite a few unique steps that other Xbox Live games will not require, but this was the easiest game to source for demonstration

 1. Source MCC and extract it to your workspace